m-lab/website/_pages/05-contribute.md

 ### Providing Hardware, Hosting or Connectivity Resources for New M-Lab Measurement Points

 M-Lab supporting partners may contribute or donate resources to provide new Measurement Points around the world.
 If you are interested in helping M-Lab expand our coverage to new areas, please [submit this application](https://docs.google.com/a/measurementlab.net/spreadsheet/viewform?formkey=dHNMZ2p0OU5TckxIUFg0RVNhSk5teEE6MQ#gid=0).
-The document [how to deploy a new M-Lab site]({{ site.baseurl }}/publications/how-to-deploy-mlab-site.pdf) is helpful in understanding the resources we need for each M-Lab Measurement Point.
+The document [how to deploy a new M-Lab site]({{ site.baseurl }}/publications/how-to-deploy-mlab-site.pdf) outlines the resources needed for each M-Lab Measurement Point.

 ### Providing Resources for Data Hosting, Aggregation and Publication